 1. Spend a Day at Bourton on the Water

 Lovingly regarded as the Venice of the Cotswolds, Bourton on the Water is an enchanting Cotswold village filled with visually pleasing attractions, delightful food and a relaxing atmosphere.

 One day may not seem enough to explore everything that Bourton on the Water has in store.
 To make the most out of your trip here, below are some of the most noteworthy attractions you can find here:

 Cotswold Motor Museum

-If you are a fan of vintage and one-of-a-kind cars, this is definitely one of the things to do in Cotswolds which you should not miss.
+If you are a fan of vintage and one-of-a-kind cars, this is definitely one of the things to do in the Cotswolds that you should not miss.
 The Motor Museum inside Bourton on the Water is a haven of anything and everything fascinating about the world of motors.
 It is open daily, with admission prices for adults at £6 and children at £4.25.
-Discounted rates are given to group visits.
+Discounted rates are given for group visits.

 Birdland Park and Gardens

 More than 130 species of birds call Birdland Park and Gardens their home.
 With nine acres of habitat and the River Windrush flowing nearby, this lush environment not only houses birds.
 It is also the breeding ground for King Penguins in the UK.
 Have a quick coffee break at the Flamingo Point Cafe and marvel at the flamingos that inhabit the river nearby.